 Don't let HMRC take more than necessary out of your money

-The ISA allowance for the current 2018/19 tax year is £20,000 and given the current outlook for economic growth and interest rates it is important that individuals take action to make the most of the tax-efficient saving and investment opportunities given to them by the end of the current tax year.
+The ISA allowance 2019/20 has remained at £20,000 and given the current outlook for economic growth and interest rates it is important that individuals take action to make the most of the tax-efficient saving and investment opportunities given to them by the end of the current tax year.
 Don’t miss out on the opportunity to maximise your tax-efficient investment opportunities.

 Do you have funds held in or are considering depositing funds into a Cash ISA?

-According to the HMRC in September 2017, there were over £270 billion held in Cash ISAs.
-Also in January 2018, Moneyfacts reported that the average Cash ISA account was paying interest of only 0.82% in 2017.
-Many savers are in danger of squandering the possible rewards of their ISA allowance due to saving into low-interest cash accounts that don’t take advantage of the long-term tax breaks available.
+According to the HMRC in August 2018, there were over £270 billion held in Cash ISAs.
+Also in October 2018, Moneyfacts reported that the average Cash ISA account was paying interest of only 1.29%.
+Many savers are in danger of failing to make the most of this long-term tax-saving opportunity due to saving into low-interest cash accounts that don’t take advantage of the long-term tax breaks available.

-As a Partner Practice of St James’s Place, we are able to utilise the expertise of some of the world’s leading investment experts to look after our ISA funds.
+As a Partner Practice of St. James’s Place, we have access to the expertise of some of the world’s leading investment experts to look after our ISA funds.

 Before investing in an ISA, it is important that you seek professional advice, you can also read our Key Investor Information Documents.
 For further information about our investment portfolios and to view factsheets, key information and performance data for the range of St. James's Place investment funds, please click the above link.

 Please contact us should you wish to discuss investing in a St. James's Place ISA.